Taylor Sustainability Resources

 Take a moment to peruse our comprehensive list of resources, white papers, annual reports and pertinent Sustainability information found below.
 For a better understanding of Taylor’s efforts, visit our Projects overview.
 Be sure to also read more about Bob Taylor’s vision for Taylor Guitar’s sustainability program.

 The Convention on International Trade of Endangered Species of Wild Fauna and Flora (CITES) is an agreement among governments put in place to ensure that the international trade of animals and plants does not threaten the survival of the species.
-Learn more about Taylor’s practices and policies relating to CITES and Customs.
+Learn more about Taylor’s practices and policies relating to CITES.

 Learn more about Taylor Guitars & CITES